DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-21-withdrawing-an-application-iteration-3.md

 ## What we changed

-To give providers a way to withdraw an application at any point in the process we changed ‘Withdraw at candidate’s request’ to ‘Withdraw application’.
-We also changed the journey which users enter after clicking the link.
+We changed ‘Withdraw at candidate’s request’ to ‘Withdraw application’ to give providers a way to withdraw an application at any point.

+We also changed the pages within the withdrawal journey.

 ## How it works

-When the user clicks ‘Withdraw application’ they’re asked to give a reason.
+When the user withdraws an application they’re asked to give a reason.
 The reasons available and the journey which follows depend on whether the provider has made an offer.

 ### The provider has not made an offer